Monday, September 15, 2014

 still, i was happy to get it done - and my first stop after crossing the finish was the ufo beer booth for a ufo wheat!

 here are the 20k race results from jb sports.

 here are the rest of my photos up on facebook.

-here are the race result from the nyrr.
+her are the race results from the westport road runners .

 the rest of my photos are up on facebook.